Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal energy landscapes in long chains

-The density matrix maps in Fig. \ref{fig:910_02_all_00_panel}(e)-(h) corroborate the proposed transport mechanisms, with short-range tunneling ($\alpha=3$) facilitating length-independent ballistic motion.
+The density matrix maps in Fig. \ref{fig:figure5}(e)-(h) corroborate the proposed transport mechanisms, with short-range tunneling ($\alpha=3$) facilitating transport through site-to-site coherent transport.
 In contrast, a direct tunneling between the entry and exit sites, or possibly assisted by some intermediate levels, is shown in the long range ($\alpha = 1$) case.
-The energetically displaced levels exhibit strong coherence with each other, suggesting that they act as a ``bridge" that helps to preserve the carrier's coherence throughout the process.
+The energetically-displaced levels exhibit strong coherence with each other, suggesting that they act as a ``bridge" that helps to preserve the carrier's coherence throughout the process.
 However, we note that the steady-state populations in the coherent long-range model are highly sensitive to small variations in site energies.
-We suspect that the energy and population profiles depicted in Fig. \ref{fig:910_02_all_00_panel} correspond to very sharp maxima in the population flux landscape, reflecting narrow ``sweet spots" where transport flux peaks.
+We suspect that the energy and population profiles depicted in Fig. \ref{fig:figure5} correspond to very sharp maxima in the population flux landscape, reflecting narrow ``sweet spots" where transport flux peaks; for more details, see Appendix \ref{sec:appAsharp}.

 A natural question that arises is whether the optimized structures we obtain are constrained by our choice of initial optimizer conditions.
 In other words, are we truly finding the global maximum within the parameter space, or could there be even better solutions hidden beyond our current sampling?
-In Figs. \ref{fig:910_02_all_00_energies_efficiencies}(a)-(d) we present the successfully-optimized profiles; see Appendix \ref{AppendixA} for details on the optimization procedure.
-Each column in any panel is a single profile, and the leftmost columns are those plotted in Fig. \ref{fig:910_02_all_00_panel}(a)-(b).
-Although the optimization was repeated with many randomized initial ``guesses" for optimal profiles, from Fig. \ref{fig:910_02_all_00_energies_efficiencies}(a) and (c) we find that in the short-range case, many initial conditions reach the same optimal solution or closely similar solutions and, correspondingly, a similar flux.
-In contrast, for the long-range model, Fig. \ref{fig:910_02_all_00_energies_efficiencies}(b) and (d) show that the parameter space apparently supports many local maxima.
+In Figs. \ref{fig:figure6}(a)-(d) we present the successfully-optimized profiles; see Appendix \ref{AppendixA} for details on the optimization procedure.
+Although the optimization was repeated with many randomized initial ``guesses" for optimal profiles, from Fig. \ref{fig:figure6}(a) and (c) we find that in the short-range case, many initial conditions reach the same optimal solution or closely similar solutions and, correspondingly, a similar flux.
+In contrast, for the long-range model, Fig. \ref{fig:figure6}(b) and (d) show that the parameter space apparently supports many local maxima.
 We identify several highly efficient solutions alongside a variety of sub-optimal ones.
 Notably, the best-performing solutions consistently share a key feature: the energies of the intermediate sites are strongly detuned from those of the entry and exit sites.